PJL101/PJL101.github.io/README.md

 This is the source code for the website of Phil Lennon, a freelance Frontend and WordPress developer based in Manchester, UK.

-This website has been made with [fedkit-assemble v0.6.2](https://github.com/PJL101/fedkit-assemble) and is automatically built and published with Travis CI (a blog post about this is coming ASAP).
+This website has been made with [fedkit-assemble-legacy v1.0.0](https://github.com/PJL101/fedkit-assemble-legacy) and is automatically built and published with Travis CI (a blog post about this is coming ASAP).
 You can see the output of this in the GitHub hosted [website repository](https://github.com/PJL101/PJL101.github.io).

 Currently this website is just a holding page with the 'proper' website and blog coming ASAP.